phqchau/algorithm_graph/README.md

 • two selector functions

-o one returns the index of the node at the other end of the edge
+  one returns the index of the node at the other end of the edge

-o another returns a pointer to the next edge in the list
+  another returns a pointer to the next edge in the list

 For the nodes in the graph, provide the following: